What makes the difference between our ability to choose an apple over a Twix bar when we want to lose weight?

 9. Practice voicing your needs and boundaries

-This does not mean that we walk around yelling at people for not meeting our needs or going into a rage in blocked up traffic.
-It just means, if the neighbor keeps leaving his gate open and his dog does his business in your yard every day, talk to your neighbor about it.
+This does not mean that we walk around yelling at people for not meeting our needs or going into a rage in blocked traffic.
+It just means that, if the neighbor keeps leaving his gate open and his dog does his business in your yard every day, you need to talk to your neighbor about it.

 If you do it with the intention of healing a relationship in your life and loving yourself by speaking up for yourself rather than just venting or for revenge, the benefits will be immediate.

 10. Commit to giving yourself one compliment a day

 Such as, “I love my hair,” “I love how I make people feel at ease,” “I am a good kisser,” etc.